What is the force on a magnetic dipole?: Force on a magnetic dipole

 The presumed occurrence of hidden momentum usually depends on an external electric field affecting the current.
 For this reason, Vaidman considered that his case (ii) would have no hidden momentum because the electric field would not penetrate the conducting tube.
 However, the same is true of model (i) because it has free charges inside the tube.
 If an electric field penetrated the tube, the free charges would move to form a surface charge that would reduce the electric field inside the tube to zero.
 This is just the same mechanism that produces zero electric field inside a conducting tube, or a conducting wire.
 Thus there is no essential difference between his models (i), (ii), and a conducting wire.
 They all have no hidden momentum, so hidden momentum cannot be relied upon to produce the second term in Eq.~(\ref{f2}) for those cases.

-We are left with Vaidman's case (iii), a charged (incompressible) fluid constrained to move inside a {\it neutral} tube.
-This case cannot have `standard' hidden momentum because every charge in the incompressible fluid must move at the same velocity.
+We are left with Vaidman's case (iii), a charged (incompressible) fluid constrained to move inside a neutral tube.
+This case cannot have standard hidden momentum because every charge in the incompressible fluid must move at the same velocity.
 Instead, Vaidman attributes hidden momentum in this case to mechanical stress within the incompressible fluid.
-He first relates the pressure in a stationary fluid to the electric potential $\phi$ of an external electric field as